Helmholtz-HiRSE/helmholtz-hirse.github.io/README.md

 ### What to find where

-The main overview pages are markdown files in the main folder.
+The overview pages are markdown files in the main folder.
 All subpages are organized in subfolders:

     ├──assets          --> place for images